 \paragraph{Positive bias} In crowdsourcing studies, we observe a shift of user ratings toward higher ratings for different reasons.
 One of them is the willingness to pleasure the employer \cite{varela2013increasing, hossfeld2014best,egger2017crowdsourcing}.
 A strong bias of paid users to rate images towards the top-end of the quality scale was also observed in \cite{hossfeld2014best,gardlo2012microworkers}.
 These and similar effects may be taken into account by shifting the mean $\mu$ of the underlying normal distribution by a constant $\beta>0$.
 Typical values for $\beta$ are in the order between 0.25 and 0.75 \cite{volk2015crowdsourcing,hossfeld2013best,hossfeld2014crowdsourcing,hossfeld2014best}.

-\paragraph{Negative bias} There may also be users who are unable to properly consume the test contents, e.g. due to the noisy environment \cite{naderi2018speech}, hidden influence factors (e.g., improper device \cite{hossfeld2013best}), or different cultural perceptions of aesthetics \cite{varela2013increasing}.
-In \cite{sackl2016size}, the authors explain that ``undesired side effects like fatigue or boredom could have caused the lower ratings, i.e., crowdsourcing test participants were more and more annoyed.''
+\paragraph{Negative bias} There may be users who cannot properly consume the test content, e.g. due to the noisy environment \cite{naderi2018speech}, hidden influence factors (e.g., improper device \cite{hossfeld2013best}), or different cultural perceptions of aesthetics \cite{varela2013increasing}.
+The authors of \cite{sackl2016size} explain that ``undesired side effects like fatigue or boredom could have caused the lower ratings, i.e., crowdsourcing test participants were more and more annoyed.''
 Such a negative bias was found across different types of stimuli and experiments, e.g., in video QoE experiments \cite{rao2021towards}.
 We take such effects into account by shifting the mean $\mu$.
 However, this time we use a negative value of $\beta$.
-To the best of our knowledge, the realistic range for $\beta$ is between $-0.75$ and $-0.25$.
+To our knowledge, the realistic range for $\beta$ is between $-0.75$ and $-0.25$.